FORTH-ModelBasedTracker/MocapNET/README.md

 ```
 ./MocapNET2LiveWebcamDemo --from shuffle.webm --openpose --show 0 --opengl --frames 375
 ```
-By enabling the ENABLE_OPENGL CMake configuration flag during compilation and using the --opengl flag when running the MocapNETLiveWebcamDemo you can also see the experimental OpenGL visualization illustrated above, rendering a skinned mesh that was generated using [makehuman](http://www.makehumancommunity.org/).
+By executing "sudo apt-get install freeglut3-dev" to get the required libraries, then enabling the ENABLE_OPENGL CMake configuration flag during compilation and using the --opengl flag when running the MocapNET2LiveWebcamDemo you can also see the experimental OpenGL visualization illustrated above, rendering a skinned mesh that was generated using [makehuman](http://www.makehumancommunity.org/).
 The BVH file armature used corresponds to the [CMU+Face](http://www.makehumancommunity.org/content/cmu_plus_face.html) armature of makehuman.